Thank you to YouTube subscriber Guille, who turned us on to this juicy skillet hamburger from a burger chain in Spain.–Sam Zien

 Skillet Bacon Cheeseburger with Crispy Fried Onions FAQs

 Absolutely.
 Just double/triple each of the ingredients and carry on as instructed below.
 You can also turn these into sliders if you’d like.
 Sliders are typically about 2 ounces each, adjust your cooking time accordingly.

 Yes, but the longer your burgers sit, the less crispy your fried onions will be inside of them.
 If that’s not important to you, you can assemble your patties ahead of time and refrigerate them for 24 hours.
 If you’re meal prepping, you can freeze your patties and thaw them in the fridge the day you’re ready to cook.

-This is a hearty, hefty burger.
+This is a hearty, hefty burger, perfect for backyard gatherings or a Father’s Day feast.
 Serve something light such as a plate of raw veggies with onion dip or a side salad.
 These air fryer shoestring fries would also be fantastic.

 First, choose beef that has some fat in it.
 We recommend 80/20 or 85/15 ground beef.
 When shaping your burger patties, don’t overwork them.